Updated 6/30/24

 This is another common issue that people run into but a licensed HVAC or AC company should handle it.
 Refrigerant or coolant is necessary for air to cool and when it’s low or leaking, you’ll only feel warm air coming out of your vents.

 The good news is, if your coolant is low, it can easily be recharged without breaking the bank.
-If the service technician finds a leak, they will either be able to fix it or can explain any further steps needed to make it work properly again.
+If the service technician finds a leak, they will either be able to repair your AC unit or can explain any further steps needed to make it work properly again.

 Coil Issues